 Innopolis Engineering is a Scandinavian and Baltic Architecture and Engineering Company.
 Before Ganttic, they used Excel for resource planning.
-Since their company grew, they knew they needed a resource planning tool to replace the spreadsheets.
+Since their company grew, they knew they needed a resource planning tool to replace spreadsheets.
+And Gantt charts that will help the architects stick to their schedule.
 Once they saw what Ganttic had to offer, they were sold.
+And Gantt charts that will help the architect stick to their schedule.

 Read on to find out how Ganttic made resource planning easier and more transparent for one company.
 And get some tips from real Ganttic users.